-Although it’s true that people and many animals are sometimes given the same antibiotic, they shouldn’t be shared or substituted between species.
+Although it’s true that people and many animals are sometimes prescribed the same antibiotic, they shouldn’t be shared or substituted between species.

-You may find an antibiotic on a pet store shelf, or an online pet store, with the same name as a drug prescribed for you or your family.
-Drugs like ciprofloxacin, amoxicillin, and tetracycline are sold to treat bacterial diseases in fish and they are frequently-prescribed antibiotics for people.
+You may find an antibiotic on a pet store shelf, or an online pet store, with the same name as a drug prescribed for you or your family members.
+Drugs like ciprofloxacin, amoxicillin, and tetracycline are sold to treat bacterial diseases in fish and they are frequently prescribed antibiotics for people.

 So, why not skip the trip to the doctor’s office and treat yourself with the amoxicillin at the pet store?
 It’s the same, right?